Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-Lastly it is worth inspecting the QFIM.
-As in Sec. \ref{separablePauli}, one may ask whether an exponential lower bound can already be inferred directly from the QFIM, independently of measurement restrictions.
-From Eq. \eqref{eq:pauliqfim}, the diagonal component of the inverse of the QFIM with respect to $c_{a}$ is given by
+Lastly, it is worth investigating the corresponding QFIM.
+As in Sec.~\ref{separablePauli}, one may ask whether an exponentially growing lower bound can already be inferred directly from the QFIM, independently of measurement restrictions.
+From Eq.~\eqref{eq:pauliqfim}, the diagonal component of the inverse of the QFIM with respect to $c_{a}$ is given by

 In particular, at the maximally mixed state $\vb*{c}=\vb*{0}$, this reduces to